 - The speech rate change compared with the speaker’s average rate in the call

-Through our analysis, we found that top sales professionals handled objections by being well-prepared, knowledgeable, confident, calm, and consistent.
-When we compared the objection-handling capabilities of top reps with others, we found:
+Our analysis found that top sales professionals handled sales objections by being well-prepared, knowledgeable, confident, calm, and consistent.
+When we compared the objection-handling capabilities of top reps with others, we found that the top reps:

 Six Objection-Handling Skills for Responding to Objections

+- Express empathy: Let the prospect know you understand how they could feel the way they do, even if you disagree with the sales objection.
 Example: “Let me first say that I completely understand where you’re coming from.
-Jack Dowson of Acme Inc. said something very similar last week.”
+Jack Dowson of Acme, Inc., said something very similar to me last week.”

 8 Top Objections and Suggested Responses

-Objection 1.
-“Your price is too high.” or “We don’t have budget for this.”
+Sales Objection Example 1.
+“Your price is too high.”

-Either way, the best way to handle a pricing objection (and any objection) is to first share a point of view or story.
+The best way to handle a pricing objection is to first share a point of view (POV) or story.
 Respond with confidence that your pricing strategy is well-researched, in line with market pricing, and justified.
-For example, you could explain the components that make up your price and the costs that you incur as a business to support customers.
-Follow that up with a question so you can dig deeper into the objection and, at the same time, steer the conversation toward value.
+Follow that with a question so you can dig deeper into the objection and, at the same time, steer the conversation toward value.

-- “Can you tell me a little bit more about why you feel the price is too high?
+- “Can you tell me more about why you feel the price is too high?
 What price were you expecting?”